Central limit theorem for slow-fast system under mixed fractional Brownian motion: Central Limit Theorem: Case 1

-where $M_t^\epsilon$ is a local martingale related to $y^\epsilon$ and its coefficient is denoted by $V^{\frac{1}{2}}(x,y)$ where $V(x,y):=(D_y \Psi \sigma)(D_y \Psi \sigma)^{*}(x,y)$. \\
+where $M_t^\epsilon$ is a local martingale related to $y^\epsilon$ and its coefficient is denoted by $V^{\frac{1}{2}}(x,y)$ where $V(x,y):=(D_y \Psi \sigma)(D_y \Psi \sigma)^{*}(x,y)$.

-Then, $z^\epsilon$ could be rewritten as below\\
+Then, $z^\epsilon$ could be rewritten as below

-We next will show \(z^\epsilon\) is bounded under H\"older norm.
-With the embedding between different H\"older continuous space, the tightness of the law of \(z^\epsilon\) with H\"older topology is arrived.
-Before proving the boundedness result under H\"older topology, some prior estimate is necessary.
+We next show that $z^\epsilon$ is bounded under the H\"older norm.
+By virtue of the compact embedding between different finite dimensional H\"older continuous spaces, the tightness of the laws of $z^\epsilon$ in the H\"older topology follows.
+Before showing this boundedness result, we first establish some necessary a priori estimates.

 \begin{lemma} Let \(p\ge 2\) and \(\alpha\in(0,H)\).
 Under \textbf{H1}--\textbf{H3}.
 Then for all \(\epsilon\in(0,1]\),